It's a Man's World (Anastacia album)

-It's a Man's World is a cover album and is the fifth studio album by American recording artist Anastacia.
-The album is covers of songs with male vocalists.
+It's a Man's World is the fifth studio album by American recording artist Anastacia.
+The album consists of covers of songs sung by male rock vocalists.
 The album was released on November 9, 2012 by BMG Rights Management, as a prelude to her then-upcoming album of original studio material, which was originally due for release in 2013.

 Background

 The album was released digitally exclusively in Europe, with physical editions limited to select European countries and Anastacia's official store.
 The official store copies were all officially signed by Anastacia, and sold out in just three days.
 Copies available via the official store are able for purchase anywhere in Europe.
 Digital copies of the album contain an exclusive bonus track, a cover of Soundgarden's "Black Hole Sun".
 Entirely produced by Glen Ballard, the album is Anastacia's first studio album since Heavy Rotation (2008), and consists of cover versions of songs by male rock artists.
 The album was preceded by a promotional single, "Dream On", on October 26, 2012, before the album's official lead single, a cover of "Best of You" by the Foo Fighters, was released on November 2, 2012.
 A music video for the track was also released in promotion of the album.
 During an interview on German radio show hr3, Anastacia said of the album, "I think that in today's music market, it's a man's world.
 In essence, that's where the album title came from.
 It's also because the tracks I'm covering for this album are real men's songs.
 Do I think it's a man's world in the ultimate sense of the universe?
 No!"